proxeIO/nS-Docs/docs/index.md

 # What is Name Stack?

-Name Stack is a tool designed around workflow assist and batch name.
+Name Stack is a tool designed around batch naming, scene management and workflow assistance.

 # A Little History